Alessandro Famularo

-Alessandro Famularo (born 11 February 2003) is a Venezuelan racing driver who currently competes in FIA Formula 3 for Charouz Racing System.
+Alessandro Famularo (born 11 February 2003) is a Venezuelan racing driver who is currently competing in the 2025 Eurocup-3 season for Drivex.
+He previously competed in the 2022 FIA Formula 3 Championship for Charouz Racing System.
 He has previously raced in the Formula Regional European Championship for Van Amersfoort Racing and G4 Racing, and is an ADAC Formula 4 race winner.

 He is coached by Colombian former Formula One and NASCAR driver Juan Pablo Montoya.

 Personal life

 Famularo was born on 11 February 2003 in the Venezuelan capital of Caracas.
 His twin brother Anthony is also a racing driver who last raced in the 2019 U.S. F2000 National Championship.
 They were teammates at Bhaitech in the 2018 Italian F4 Championship.

 Career

 Karting

 Famularo started karting in his native Venezuela at the age of four years old.
 He was a factory driver for the Birel ART team in 2017 and 2018.

 Formula 4

 Famularo began his racing career in 2018, racing for Bhaitech in the Italian F4 Championship.
 He was a lower-midfield runner for most of the season, his only points finishes coming in the last two rounds at Vallelunga and Mugello.

 In 2019 he switched to reigning teams' champions Prema Powerteam for a double program in Italian F4 and ADAC Formula 4.
 The move yielded better results for Famularo straightaway, as he scored a podium in the Italian F4 season opener at Vallelunga.
 He then went on to win at the Zandvoort ADAC F4 round in August, after a tyre gamble to start a wet race on slicks.
 Those were only two only podiums of the year, but regular points finishes in both series meant he finished 12th in Italian F4 and 15th in ADAC F4, of which he sat out the last three rounds.